 Consider Near-China CDNs if you have not received your ICP license or do not wish to spend time pursuing it.

-When you partner with mlytics, you’ll enjoy the convenience of a one-stop solution.
-We offer an easier way to subscribe and use multiple Near-China CDNs that allow you to leverage the power of multiple, top-tier CDN providers in a single service.
+When you partner with Mlytics, you’ll enjoy the convenience of a one-stop solution.
+We offer an easier and more affordable way to subscribe to and use multiple Near-China CDNs that allow you to leverage the power of multiple, top-tier CDN providers in a single service.